perguth/yggdrasil-chromeos/README.md

    ```

 ## Usage
-- Linux (Beta) needs to be active on your ChromeOS for the setup to function.
+- Linux needs to be active on your ChromeOS for the proxy to work.
 - Use the extension icon to control your access to the network.
 - Start exploring the Yggdrasil Network through services like ⚡ [ygg-only.thingylabs.io](https://ygg-only.thingylabs.io/).